EGI-Federation/documentation/content/en/providers/datahub/oneprovider/_index.md

 - The following ports need to be open on the local and site firewall:
   - 80, 443, 9443, 6665 (for data transfer)

+{{% alert title="Warning" color="warning" %}}

+The Oneprovider installation includes also a Memcached server running on port 11211.
+Please ensure that this port and other unused ports are not open to the internet by setting up proper local firewall rules.

+{{% /alert %}}

 ## Installation and attach empty storage to the EGI DataHub

 The installation of a new Oneprovider is performed using the `onedatify`